chriswendt/ietf/draft-wendt-modern-drip.md

 Description:

-A commit command is sent from Initiator or subsequent peer nodes to signal the commit of the data to the data base.
-Once a 200OK response is received back, the key-value data should be written to the local data store.
+A commit message is sent from Initiator or subsequent peer nodes to signal the Receiver node to commit the data to its data store.

 **Example (using cURL)**